helenmoj/HL_technical_test/README.md

 - **Test 1 - Form Authentication**

 Both scenarios for Form Authentication were covered - 'correct details input' and 'incorrect details input'.
-I used 'visible_text' locator to ensure I had either logged in successfully - '/Welcome to the Secure Area.
+I used the 'visible_text' locator to ensure I had either logged in successfully - '/Welcome to the Secure Area.
 When you are done click logout below' or had failed to login and saw the error message - 'Your username is invalid!'